-This command adds another HBA WWPN called 210100e08b251dd5 to the host that was created in step 1.
+This command adds another HBA WWPN called 210100e08b251dd5 to the host that was created in step 1 on page 200.

 Creating VDisk-to-host mappings using the CLI

 You can use the command-line interface (CLI) to create virtual disk (VDisk)-to-host mappings.